 - reduce harmful practices such as female genital mutilation.

 UNFPA promotes a human rights agenda and opposes all forms of coercion.
-They work to promote human rights by concretely demonstrating the advantages of the voluntary approach where individuals and couples make free and informed decisions on their reproductive lives.
+It works to promote human rights by concretely demonstrating the advantages of the voluntary approach where individuals and couples make free and informed decisions on their reproductive lives.

 In addition, UNFPA works with governments, UN agencies, and local partners, to play a leading role in responding to reproductive health needs in humanitarian crises and conflict areas, including Syria, Afghanistan, Guinea, Sierra Leone, and Liberia.

 This work is both vital and lifesaving.
-Yet time and time again, anti-women’s health members of Congress have attempted to eliminate or restrict U.S. funding for UNFPA.
-Inconsistent U.S. support hinders UNFPA’s long-term program planning — and ultimately hurts the lives of the women, men, and young people they serve.
+Yet time and time again, anti-women’s health politicians in Washington have attempted to eliminate or restrict U.S. funding for UNFPA.
+Inconsistent U.S. support hinders UNFPA’s long-term program planning — and ultimately hurts the lives of the women, men, and young people it serves.
 Cuts in funding mean that needed programs end, and women are unable to access birth control and other basic health services.

 U.S. support for UNFPA’s efforts that have a direct impact on improving the quality of life for some of the world’s poorest citizens advance broader U.S. global health, development, and foreign policy goals.